matrix-org/pipelines/README.md

 See the intructions at
 https://gitlab.matrix.org/new-vector/internal/-/wikis/BuildKite#testing-a-pipeline-locally.

-This is an internal page.
+The above is an internal page.
 If you are not allowed to view this page, know that the instructions effectively boil down to:

 1. Install [buildkite-agent](https://github.com/buildkite/agent) and [buildkite-cli](https://github.com/buildkite/cli).